The Truth About VPN Protection: Can You Be Tracked If You Use a VPN?

 Can VPNs be tracked by employers?

-It depends on the type of VPN you are using — a business or commercial (personal) VPN.
-If you are using a business VPN provided by your employer, they may have the ability to monitor your activities since most business VPNs log employees’ activities.
+It is determined by the kind of VPN that you are operating on, a business or a commercial (personal) VPN.
+In case you are using a business VPN which is sponsored by your employer, they can easily spy on you because a majority of business VPN record the activities of the employees.

-In the meantime, if you are using a commercial VPN, your employer can only see your online behavior if they have monitoring software installed on your work device.
-For example, if keyloggers have been installed on your computer, a VPN won’t be able to hide their typing activity from the employer.
-Other than that, you’re good to go.
+Meanwhile, when you are on a commercial VPN, your employer can only observe your online activity to the extent that they have monitoring software on your work machine.
+As an illustration, when keyloggers are installed on your computer, a VPN will fail to conceal the typing activity of the employer.
+Other than that you are all right.

 Can police track VPNs?